Zombie Holocaust: Plot

 In New York City, a hospital worker is found to have been devouring bodies in the morgue.
-Morgue assistant and anthropology expert Lori (Alexandra Delli Colli) discovers he was from the Asian Molucca islands where she grew up.
-Dr. Peter Chandler (Ian McCulloch) investigates, and he and Lori discover that similar corpse mutilations have occurred in other city hospitals, where immigrants from this region are working.
+Morgue assistant and anthropology expert Lori discovers he was from the Maluku Islands where she grew up.
+Dr. Peter Chandler investigates, and he and Lori discover that similar corpse mutilations have occurred in other city hospitals, where immigrants from this region are working.

-Peter leads an expedition to the islands to investigate, where he liaises with Doctor Obrero (Donald O'Brien).
+Peter leads an expedition to the islands to investigate, where he liaises with Doctor Obrero.
 Included are his assistant George, George's eager journalist girlfriend Susan, Lori, local boatsman Molotto assigned by Obrero, and three guides.
 The crew is hunted by cannibals and zombies, the latter created by the sinister Doctor Obrero, who is experimenting with corpses.

 Lori is accepted as queen of the cannibals and sends them off against the mad scientist and his zombie army.